Creators: Get Started with Web Authoring

 For every question you ask, the view changes to represent the answer visually - with marks (shapes, text, hierarchies, table structures, axes, color).

 In the worksheet, the columns from your data source are shown as fields on the left side in the Data pane.
-The Data pane contains a variety of different kinds of fields; for now the most important ones are dimensions and measures.
+The Data pane contains a variety of different kinds of fields, organized by table.

 When you build a view, you add fields from the Data pane.
 You can do this in different ways.
 For example: